Learn C++ 4: std::array vs std::vector

 -

-: Has a fixed size determined at compile time, specified by its template parameter.
-Once created, the size of astd::array
+std::array: Has a fixed size determined at compile time, specified by its template parameter.
+Once created, the size of astd::arraycannot be changed. -

-: Has a dynamic size that can grow or shrink at runtime.
-Elements can be added or removed from astd::vector
+std::vector: Has a dynamic size that can grow or shrink at runtime.
+Elements can be added or removed from astd::vectorafter it’s created.

 -